CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

 - Your README.md will be done in github markdown.
 You can find a [cheatsheet here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
 There is also a [live preview plugin](https://atom.io/packages/markdown-preview) for the [atom text editor](https://atom.io/) from github.
 The same for [VS Code](https://www.visualstudio.com/en-us/products/code-vs.aspx)

+## Optional Extra Credit
+Add fast nearest neighbor search using shared memory and the uniform grid.
+If you choose to tackle this problem, have it done before Project 5.
+Include additional graphs and performance analysis, showing clearly how much better the program performed using shared memory.